,

 Sales and use tax complexity and AP automation

 AP processes also play an important role in sales and use tax compliance on purchases, which is low-hanging fruit for auditors.
 In the U.S., for instance, states and the IRS continue to digitize efforts at tax collection and enforcement.
 The South Dakota v.
 Wayfair Supreme Court decision on remote seller state sales taxes has complicated this process for many suppliers.
 With new economic nexus standards, sellers need to determine whether they are complying with new mandates, while purchasers need to make sure that sellers are.
-Additionally, some multinationals with sister companies selling into the U.S. may want to rethink who their equipment distributor or selling entity should be to avoid potential disruptions caused by new state filing requirements
+Additionally, some multinationals with sister companies selling into the U.S. may want to rethink who their equipment distributor or selling entity should be to avoid potential disruptions caused by new state filing requirements.

 With the potential for error, regulators will be looking increasingly at how much companies pay in sales tax.

 Globally, paying too little in indirect taxes such as VAT or GST can trigger an audit, so SAP users must be able to verify their suppliers are calculating and assessing tax correctly.
-For those purchases where the supplier may not charge tax, AP departments must have solid processes and technology in place to accurately self-assess tax where applicable.
+For those purchases where the supplier may not charge tax, AP departments must have solid processes and technology in place to accurately self-assess indirect tax compliance where applicable.

 And the risk goes beyond audits.
 While paying too little in indirect tax can lead to regulatory trouble, paying too much can dent profitability and diminish cash flow.
 Again, blindly relying on suppliers to determine indirect tax rates is not a sustainable plan.
 SAP shops need to ensure their AP systems provide clarity and accuracy on tax rates paid, as well as on rates charged.